 The bill in question would call for the construction of new public restrooms in D.C. and improve access to existing private restrooms.
 First, it would compel the Department of Public Works to create a multiagency group tasked with selecting sites throughout the city that would benefit most from the installation of public restroom facilities.
 Second, it would establish the Community Toilet Incentive to encourage private establishments to make their restrooms available to the public in exchange for reimbursement of bathroom maintenance costs.

-The Public Restroom Facilities Installation and Promotion Act of 2017 was introduced in April after studies by the People for Fairness Coalition, a local housing and homelessness advocacy group, claimed that there are only eight clean and safe restrooms open to the public during business hours downtown and only three public restrooms open 24/7 in all of D.C.
+The Public Restroom Facilities Installation and Promotion Act of 2017 was introduced in April after studies by the People for Fairness Coalition, a local housing and homelessness advocacy group, claimed that there are only five clean and safe restrooms open to the public during business hours downtown and only two public restrooms open 24/7 in the District.

 This garnered the attention of Councilmember Brianne Nadeau, chair of the Committee on Human Services and co-sponsor of the bill.